exemari/qu-challenge/README.md

 The look and feel and functionality, can be tested in https://codesandbox.io/p/devbox/k9wjkc

-The repository can be downloaded in xxxx
+The repository can be downloaded in [Git](https://github.com/exemari/qu-challenge)

 ## What did I add in this app?